 Interior Design is a four year program leading to a BFA in Interior Design.
 The program is structured around standards for professionalism, and incorporates aspects that focus on the creation of sustainable, safe, and healthy environments that enhance the quality of life.
 Courses also emphasize design fundamentals, design history, knowledge of business principles, and building codes and regulations.
 Students develop communications skills through construction documents, color renderings, and oral presentations.
 The curriculum provides students with the necessary skills to effectively plan for both residential and commercial interior spaces, with electives that enrich and encourage individual creativity.

-Painting instruction in the Art Department includes both perceptually based study as well as more conceptual and experimental approaches to the medium.
+PAINTINGPainting instruction in the Department of Art & Design includes both perceptually based study as well as more conceptual and experimental approaches to the medium.
 Students work with oils, acrylics, watercolors, encaustics, and mixed media.
 Introduction to the fundamental concepts of painting and materials is emphasized in introductory courses, while courses at all levels are designed to foster knowledge of the historical and theoretical background of painting.
 Upper division students are encouraged to explore the development of individual style and personal vision, preparing them for continued growth and excellence in a professional context.

-Photography provides a wide based experience in the visual arts with course offerings satisfying requirements for electives in Art Department degree programs and minors offered through a number of University departments.
-Instruction includes exposure to techniques incorporating black and white wet media processes as well as digital imaging.
-Students learn the fundamentals of shooting, presentation (matting and dry mounting), and analytical assessment of photographic works in a professional yet intimate studio setting.
+PHOTOGRAPHYPhotography provides a wide based experience in the visual arts with course offerings satisfying requirements for electives in the Department of Art & Design degree programs and minors offered through a number of University departments.
+Instruction includes exposure to techniques incorporating black and white wet media processes, digital imaging, and time-based media.
+Students learn the fundamentals of analog and digital shooting and processing, in addition to color management, lighting techniques, video and audio capture, presentation (matting and dry mounting), and the analytical and conceptual assessment of photographic works in a professional yet intimate studio setting.

-Printmaking provides students with experience in another traditional studio area.
-The Art Department’s printmaking section provides instruction in intaglio, lithography, and screen printing.
+PRINTMAKINGPrintmaking provides students with experience in another traditional studio area.
+The Department of Art & Design’s printmaking section provides instruction in intaglio, lithography, and screen printing.
 The facilities include two etching presses, one lithographic press, and one combination press.
 Introductory courses expose students to a variety of printmaking techniques, while advanced courses provide opportunities for individual exploration and development in selected media.
 All levels of instruction emphasize safe studio practices and use of less toxic printmaking techniques.